-Scott Wolla is a senior economic education specialist at the St. Louis Fed.
+Scott Wolla is an economic education coordinator at the St. Louis Fed.
 Scott's recommendations are intended for high school students.

 Making Personal Finance Decisions Curriculum Unit